 “So is my lube oil, but nobody seems concerned about that!”

-Gronck was certainly was not the newest model android around, and as was mentioned was well overdue for maintenance however, he was in better shape than the rest of his fellow android crew members.
+Gronck certainly was not the newest model android around, and as he mentioned every chance he got, was well overdue for maintenance.
+However, he was in better shape than the rest of his fellow android crew members.
 Most of those had been relegated to cooks, sail menders, or cannon repair.

 Gronck was over halfway up to the first tangled spot when a vicious cross wind caught the sail and wrapped it around Gronck and squeezed him with tremendous pressure.
 He had no choice but to wait for the wind direction to change.
 When it did the crew, member called out to see if he was alright.